zefciu/nitrol/README.txt

-This file is for you to describe the nitrol application.
-Typically you would include information such as the information below:
+NiTROL stands for Nice Tournament Registration Open List

+This is a simple web app used for registration in Go tournaments

 Installation and Setup
 ======================